Last Updated on September 16, 2022 by Vasco Lourenço

 Here’s a list of the best free web hosting I’ve got so far:

-000WebHost, Hostinger’s partner company, offer us a free of charge for life hosting solution.
+000WebHost, Hostinger’s partner company, offers us a free-of-charge lifetime hosting solution.

-This free web host provides you with WordPress auto installation, a free website builder, and promise no ads!
+This free web host provides you with WordPress auto installation, a free website builder, and promises no ads!

 But like anything in life, if it’s free, it may come with some handicaps.

 Severe limitations include 300MB of disk space (not that much if you’re thinking of uploading photos), 3GB of bandwidth, and an uptime rate of 99,7%, where you can experience at least one hour of downtime every other week.